efeiza/blakegilliland.github.io/_posts/2020-05-16-LAAnalysis.md

     ## 5       24   1
     ## 6       32   3

-As you can see by the head of our .csv, we know what subject the section was (columns 1 and 2), what term it was taught in, whether there was a LA or not, which section (CRN) it was (and therefore who taught it), what the DFW (D/F/Withdraw) rate was for that section, how many students were in it, and the DFW count, respectively.
+As you can see by the head of our .csv, we know what subject the section was (columns 1 and 2), what term it was taught in, whether there was an LA or not, which section (CRN) it was (and therefore who taught it), what the DFW (D/F/Withdraw) rate was for that section, how many students were in it, and the DFW count, respectively.

 ### Paired T-test for DFW Rate, pairing by Section.
 Looking for an LA Effect.